bogdanpetru/time-back/README.md

 **chores**

 - [ ] add webpack alias for providers
+  - [ ] not sure this is needed because anything I would want to import should bee already a child, or it should reside ini @app/common
-- [ ] think about providers vs importing services directly
+- [x] think about providers vs importing services directly
+- [ ] add eslint and prettier in webpack
+- [ ] move tsconfig to root, so all projects can use the same config

 **setup**
 - [x] remove create react app